-In light of recent safety and security issues in Europe and the US State Department World Wide Travel Alert, we are writing to remind you that Dickinson College and the Center for Global Study & Engagement (CGSE) are committed to providing a safe, healthy and productive learning experience for every Dickinson student, including those pursuing an educational experience abroad.
+In light of recent safety and security issues in Europe and the ongoing impact of COVID-19, we are writing to remind you that Dickinson College and the Center for Global Study & Engagement (CGSE) are committed to providing a safe, healthy and productive learning experience for every Dickinson student, including those pursuing an educational experience abroad.
 Guidelines for a safe and successful study-abroad experience have been developed to promote the well-being of every participant, and to raise students' awareness of potential areas of concern.

 The CGSE implements the following measures to maintain the health and safety of all Dickinsonians studying away:

 - All Dickinson students traveling abroad for academic purposes are automatically enrolled in medical and emergency international supplemental insurance through Chubb/ACE American Insurance Company providing not only health insurance, but coverage for emergency assistance, evacuation and repatriation as well.

 - All Dickinson students studying abroad are also automatically enrolled in the Dickinson Travel Assistance Plan through International SOS.
 Services available to students through International SOS include: telephone advice, assistance with procuring medications abroad, referrals, and evacuation.
 Up-to-date information regarding vaccination requirements, medical and health care, is available for more than 170 countries around the world via the International SOS website.
 Please visit the website to learn more about the coverage and services they provide.
 Please see your application portal or your materials from CGSE for Dickinson's International SOS account number.

 - The CGSE prepares students for both medical and non-medical emergencies.
 In addition to providing students with a full array of emergency contacts before their departure and once abroad, students and families can call the Department of Public Safety +1 717-245-1111, which can reach out to CGSE staff members 24 hours a day to address student emergencies abroad.